NHIndustries NH90: NH90 NFH Caïman

+NH90 Sea Lion

 German Navy development of the French NH90 NFH.
-The Sea Lion features a reduced set of sensors as the main task is SAR and ship based Transport (VERTREP and Special Forces) and is usually unarmed (doorguns can be installed).
-First flight was on 8 December 2016 and service deliveries started in October 2019.
+The Sea Lion features a reduced set of sensors as its main tasks are search and rescue and ship based transport (VERTREP and Special Forces).
+It is usually unarmed though door guns can be installed.
+The Sea Lion's first flight was on 8 December 2016 and service deliveries started in October 2019.